Laboratory introduction

 Epoxy

 Epoxy basically consists of two components: A base (the "resin") and a hardener (the "accelerator").
-When these are mixed it turns into a 2-component glue which is incredibly strong once it is dry.
-Epoxy is therefore used to make thin sections, or casts of minerals, rocks or other materials.
+When these are mixed they turn into a 2-component glue which is incredibly strong once it dries.
+Epoxy is therefore used to make thin sections, or casts of minerals, rocks, metals or other materials.

-Epoxy work requires a 2-day Danish safety course provided by many technical colleges in Denmark.
-Alternatively use a certified laboratory technologist to carry out the job for you.
+Working with epoxy in a workrelated setting requires a 2-day Danish safety course provided by many technical colleges in Denmark.
+Alternatively use a local, certified laboratory technologist to carry out the epoxy work for you.

 Cleanlab

 The department's cleanlab is metal free and special precautions apply to maintain the high level of cleanliness and safety that is required.
-Users of the cleanlab must undergo further safety training.
+Users of the cleanlab must undergo further safety training coordinated by Rasmus Andreasen.

 HF-acid